UncleMle/RageMP-Speed-Cameras/readme.md

 A script that adds speedcameras to your gamemode.
 Written in C# & Typescript.
+I've pre-added some speed camera locations, speed limits and prices you change these in the ``SpeedCamerasServer.cs`` file.